Structured Authority

 The Rain Structured Authority Model™

 Professional experience forms the foundation.
-That expertise is then organized into structured authority through authoritative content, media, and structured data.
+That expertise is organized into structured authority through authoritative content, media, and structured data.

 Authority is not created by a single effort.
 It develops through structured, consistent reinforcement—so that expertise can be understood, trusted, and made visible when it matters.